thephpleague/csv/docs/9.0/converter/charset.md

 The `CharsetConverter::registerStreamFilter` static method registers the `CharsetConverter` class under the following generic filtername `convert.league.csv.*`.

-<p class="message-info"><strong>Tips:</strong> You just need to call <code>CharsetConverter::registerStreamFilter</code> once during your script execution time.
-The best place to call this method is in your bootstrap or configuration files.</p>
+<p class="message-info"><strong>Tips:</strong> <code>CharsetConverter::registerStreamFilter</code> should be called once during your script execution time.
+The best place to call this method is in your bootstrap or configuration files script.</p>

-Once registered you can use the CSV object's `addStreamFilter` method to configure the stream filter as shown below using `CharsetConverter::getFiltername` method.
+Once registered you can use the CSV object's `addStreamFilter` method to configure the stream filter by supplying the correct `$filtername` parameter.
+For ease, you can use the `CharsetConverter::getFiltername` method.

 ~~~php
 <?php